Thursday 13 June 2019

 - Date: Thursday 20 June 17:00-18:30

-- Venue: John Snow Auditorium, London School of Hygiene & Tropical Medicine, Keppel St, London WC1E 7HT
+- Venue: Manson Lecture Theatre, London School of Hygiene & Tropical Medicine, Keppel St, London WC1E 7HT

-- Description: Join us to watch and discuss a short film that gives voice to sex workers in Nairobi, Kenya: the violence they face and the ways they are coming together to address it.
-Learn about an innovative study into violence, HIV risk and mental health among sex workers.
+- Description: Violence is a strong risk factor for mental health and HIV vulnerability among women who sell sex.
+Join us to view and discuss a specially created short film that gives voice to sex workers in Nairobi, Kenya: the violence they face, how it affects them and the ways they are coming together to address it.
+The film sets the stage for an innovative study investigating violence, HIV risk and mental health among sex workers in Nairobi.
+As well as discussing the issues raised in the film, we will also discuss ways to use a film like this in research, outreach, fund raising and stakeholder engagement.
+Please join us afterwards for a drink and conversation.

-- Organisers: London School of Hygiene and Tropical Medicine, with Sex Workers Outreach Programme (SWOP), Partners for health and development in Africa (PHDA) and University of Manitoba
+Organisers: Dr Tara Beattie and Annie Holmes, London School of Hygiene and Tropical Medicine, with Sex Workers Outreach Programme (SWOP), Partners for health and development in Africa (PHDA) and University of Toronto.